KhronosGroup/UnityGLTF/README.md

 To create smaller files for complex blendshape animations (e.g. faces with dozens of shapes), you can export with "Sparse Accessors" on.

 > **Note**: While exporting with sparse accessors works, importing blend shapes with sparse accessors is currently not supported.

+## Animation Import

+Animations can be imported both in the Editor and at runtime.
+On the importer, you can choose between "Legacy" or "Mecanim" clips.

+At runtime, if you're importing "Mecanim" clips, you need to make sure to add them to a playable graph (e.g. Animator Controller or Timeline) to play them back.

+## Extensibility

+There's lots of attachment points for exporting and importing glTF files with UnityGLTF.
+These allow modifying node structures, extension data, materials and more as part of the regular export and import process both in the Editor and at runtime.

+> 🏗️ Under construction.
+You can take a look at MaterialExtensions.cs for an example in the meantime.

 ## Known Issues